As an SDR depositor, you can:

 - Catalog record in SearchWorks, Stanford's primary access point for library and information resources.
 Thousands of people at Stanford and across many academic and scientific communities use SearchWorks every day.

 Content of scholarly value requires more than standard file back-up.

 - Preservation Core: At the heart of the SDR is a highly-secure, managed storage environment where the bits and bytes comprising the deposited files are protected from data corruption and loss.
 Files are stored redundantly and are periodically audited to detect inadvertent change.

-- Digital Preservation Network: The SDR is a founding member of DPN, a federation of cultural heritage and higher education institutions working together to ensure a holistic and comprehensive approach to digital preservation.
+- Digital Preservation Network: The SDR is a member of DPN, a federation of cultural heritage and higher education institutions working together to ensure a holistic and comprehensive approach to digital preservation.